Kristine J. Hardeman

 B.S.
 University of Iowa; Ph.D.
 University of Oregon

 Kristine Hardeman teaches cells labs, genetics labs and preparation.
-She also plans to teach a seminar on genetically modified crops.
+She also teaches a seminar on genetically modified crops.

 After receiving her Ph.D., she was actively involved in research in plant molecular biology both in academic labs and in the agricultural industry for many years.
 She studied pollen and embryo development in maize, carried out gene mapping in tomatoes and worked on making drought tolerant corn.